-Pulled pork, I think, is one of those things that you can pretty much turn into any meal.
-It’s great in burritos and tacos.
+Pulled pork is one of those things that you can pretty much turn into any meal.
+It’s great in tacos.
 It makes the best sandwiches.
-And guess what – it’s great on a buddha bowl too, naturally.
-This is my version of a pulled pork burrito bowl only it has Hawaiian flavors going on instead of Mexican.
-My family is kind of addicted to teriyaki anything, so this is a huge hit at my house.
+And guess what?
+It’s great in a layered burrito bowl too.
+This is a version of a pulled pork burrito bowl, only it has Hawaiian flavors going on instead of Mexican.

-The slow cooker is still my preferred way to make this teriyaki pulled pork, but I’ve also tested it out in the oven.
-Both work great, but I still love not having to heat my house up, so slow cooker it is!
+The slow cooker is my preferred way to make this teriyaki pulled pork, but I’ve also tested it out in the oven.
+Both work great, but it’s nice not having to heat up the house, so slow cooker it is.

-As far as the pork goes, I prefer to use a shoulder or butt roast.
+As far as the pork goes, start with a shoulder or butt roast.
 But a loin (though not a tenderloin – save that for another recipe) or even thick-cut pork chops will work here also.
-I like to cut the pork into cubes so it can really absorb the flavors of the sauce while cooking, and it cooks a little more quickly that way too.
-They key is to remove as much excess fat as possible, too, so the pork doesn’t end up too cloying.
+Cut the pork into cubes so it can really absorb the flavors of the sauce while cooking, and it cooks a little more quickly that way too.
+They key is to remove as much excess fat as possible, so the pork doesn’t end up too cloying.
 A pork loin is much leaner than the other cuts, but has the tendency to dry out (even with slow cooking), so there’s always a trade-off.

 This should be a sweet pork, but the level of sweetness varies according to personal preference.
 The onion and pineapple juice add a lot of natural sweetness, but if you want to go the extra mile, totally add brown sugar.
 Taste the sauce before adding to the pork.
 It should be slightly salty so the meat is well-seasoned, and from there add the brown sugar and chili paste to taste.
 The ginger and garlic are a must-have, of course.
 But feel free to tinker a bit and make it your own version of the perfect teriyaki sauce.

 Let’s talk about the coconut rice for a minute.
-Every good buddha bowl needs a base of rice, quinoa, or another carb/grain.
+Every good burrito bowl needs a base of rice, quinoa, or another carb/grain.
 Could you use regular, plain rice?
 Of course!
-But I love the coconut infused rice so much.
+But the coconut infused rice is ideal here.
 It’s the perfect base for these bowls.
 The rice cooks in a combination of light coconut milk and water yielding a creamy, flavorful rice.
-Delicious is what it is, really.
+Delicious is what it is.

-Coleslaw is kind of my latest obsession.
-I honestly don’t know why I hated on coleslaw for so long.
-I’m kind of at that point where I need it at least once or twice a week with dinner.
+And the coleslaw!
 So much crunch!
 So much flavor!
 This slaw doesn’t have a heavy mayo-based dressing either.
-I opted for a light lime juice dressing.
+Instead, it’s got a light lime juice dressing.
 This is a rich meal and that crunchy, citrusy slaw is the perfect accompaniment.

-You can go for other bowl toppings, but I can’t get enough avocado (or Sriracha, apparently), and I love the fresh, bright tartness of pineapple with the pork, rice, and slaw.
+You can go for other bowl toppings, but avocado is a great addition, and the fresh, bright tartness of pineapple pairs well with the pork, rice, and slaw.

 Slow Cooker Teriyaki Pulled Pork Bowls